James Deen: In media

 Deen filmed a sex scene with Huffington Post blogger and comedian Jenn Tisdale in late 2013, in a New York City hotel room, after she responded to an open invitation by Deen on Twitter.
-In light of sexual assault allegations made against Deen in 2015, Tisdale addressed the issue by amending her original story about filming a sex video with Deen, saying she regretted contributing to the false image Deen projected of himself.

 Deen has a sizable fan base; his fans, dubbed "Deenagers", have created social media fan pages on Tumblr, Pinterest and standalone fan sites.
 Deenagers regularly share and comment on Deen's work.
 In February 2013, Deen launched JamesDeenStore.com.
 In addition to Deen's films and adult novelties, the store features Deen's Baby Panda brand of clothing.

 In January 2014, Deen joined the newly formed Adult Performer Advocacy Committee (APAC), which provides representation for performers within the adult film industry, protects performers' rights, reviews existing health and safety protocols, and initiates new ones as needed.
 As part of the committee's launch, APAC released a Porn 101 video.
 A DVD copy was released to all industry talent attending the recent Adult Entertainment Expo in Las Vegas, Nevada.
 Deen has served as Treasurer and served as Chairperson of APAC until December 2015, when he stepped down following accusations from fellow performers.

 On June 25, 2014, Deen participated in a Reddit A.M.A.
 He received over 4,000 questions over the course of an hour, making Deen's AMA listed by Reddit as the most popular on the site as of the following morning.